michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 22. And he came to Beth-tsaida; and they brought to him a blind man, and prayed of him to touch him.

-23. And he took the hand of the blind man, and led him forth without from the village; and spat in his eyes, and laid (on them) his hand, and inquired whether he saw.Or, what he saw.
+23. And he took the hand of the blind man, and led him forth without from the village; and spat in his eyes, and laid (on them) his hand, and inquired whether he saw.

 24. And he looked, and said, I see the sons of man as the trees, walking.